 Pigments In Watercolor

-A WATERCOLORIST should not only have an understanding of the quality of his or her paints but should also have a working knowledge of the compatibility of the pigments used and the effect air pollution may have on their stability.
+A Watercolorist should not only have an understanding of the quality of his or her paints but should also have a working knowledge of the compatibility of the pigments used and the effect air pollution may have on their stability.
 The pig ments in watercolor do not possess a protective coating as oil paints do; there fore some pigments can react chemically with one another, as well as with air pollutants.
 This lack of a coating means that dye-pigments, which by their nature tend to bleed and stain the painted surface, are a greater problem with water colors because they can stain not only the paper but the brush and palette.
 All these factors make it imperative that you understand the working characteristics of colors that you wish in your palette.
-(See the Table of Pigments and Colors, pages 166 to 199.)
 You should consider avoiding chrome colors in watercolor because they contain lead, which can react with the air pollutant sulfur dioxide and blacken.
 And, if you are going to rework painted areas frequently, you may wish to avoid dye-pigments, which can stain permanently, and select primarily mineral pigments, which will not.

 As WITH OIL PAINT, there are three grades of watercolor-artist, amateur, and student.
 Since watercolors are used in smaller quantities and bought in smaller volumes than oil paints or acrylic emulsion paints, the overall expense of setting up and maintaining a palette of colors is often considerably less than with other media.
 Most professional watercolorists purchase primarily artist-grade materials, and students purchase artist and amateur grades as funds permit.
 Thus the aver age watercolorist often has higher-quality paints than do painters who work in other media.
 It is important, however, to see watercolor paints in perspective.
 In watercolors, the quality of the paint is not as important as the quality of the brush or the paper.
 Each medium has its own set of priorities.
 With oil paints, the paint comes first.
 In drawing, paper has the highest priority.
 Without a good brush and paper in watercolor painting, the only thing that will be expressed in the finished product will be the artist's inability to do watercolor paintings.
 Because a quality brush is usually more expensive than an entire palette of watercolors, it is often the first item to be compromised when setting up for watercolors.
 If funds are still short after the brush has been compromised, the paper, which is used up quickly, is next to be short-changed.
 Over the years, I have seen many painters set up for watercolors in this way only to become discouraged when nothing seemed to work until they changed their priorities.